Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `New-AzEventHubAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule'

 - Parameter breaking-change will happen to all parameter sets
   - `-Rights`
     - The output type of the parameter would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Support.AccessRights[]'

 ### `New-AzEventHubCluster`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ICluster'

 - Parameter breaking-change will happen to all parameter sets
   - `-Name`